How to travel between Yoshino and Osaka

 The Yoshino Ropeway provides an alternative to walking up the first steep slope and drops you off at the entrance to the town.
 It costs 450 yen one way or 800 yen for a round trip.
 There are four departures per hour.
 Outside of the cherry blossom and autumn color seasons, the ropeway operates only from Friday to Monday and on national holidays, while a substitute bus operates from Tuesday to Thursday.
-The ropeway does not operate in winter.

 The town stretches into the Naka Senbon (middle) area which remains relatively flat and is home to most of Yoshino's famous temples and shrines, as well as many ryokan, restaurants and souvenir shops.
 There are also several small parks that provide pleasant settings for hanami activities.

 In the Kami Senbon (upper) area, the town gradually ends and the mountain gets steeper again.
 The area offers many attractive picnic spots under the trees and nice views over the lower slopes of the mountain.
 It takes about one hour to walk from the upper ropeway station to Mikumari Shrine at the far end of the Kami Senbon area.